apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UNC-Michigan State: Hubert Davis & Players Postgame Q&A**
+**Winning numbers drawn for $750 million Powerball jackpot**

-You can read more about it [here](https://247sports.com/college/north-carolina/longformarticle/unc-michigan-state-hubert-davis-players-postgame-qa-229215439/).
+You can read more about it [here](https://abcnews.go.com/US/powerball-jackpot-saturday-night-drawing/story?id=108426867).

 ## Requirements
 - Python 3.8